-What Is Proctitis or Rectal Infection*
+What Causes Proctitis or Rectal Infection?

-Proctitis is an infllammation of the inner lining of the last six inches of the rectum – the muscular tube that connects to your colon.
+Proctitis is an inflammation of the inner lining of the last six inches of the rectum – the muscular tube that connects to your colon.
 A telltale symptom of proctitis is a continual or frequent feeling of fullness in the rectum – as if you need to have a bowel movement.
 Other possible proctitis symptoms are swelling, tenderness, diarrhea, blood in the stool, pain on the left side of the abdomen, a bloody or mucusy discharge, spasms, and pain and cramping during bowel movements.

 Complications of proctitis can include hemorrhoids, anemia (from chronic bleeding from the bowel) and tears (called fissures) and ulcers in the lining of the rectum.
 Severe ulcers can tunnel through the intestinal wall and form fistulas – abnormal passages between parts of the intestine or to an organ (such as the bladder or vagina), or from the intestine out through the skin.

 There is a connection between Crohns, colitis and proctitis.
 Other common causes of proctitis are infections (including STDs), the use of antibiotics, and radiation therapy at or near your rectum.
 A rectal infection (an infection in the rectum) is usually caused by bacteria.
 Rectal infections often result from proctitis, an inflammatory bowel disease like Crohns or colitis, or a rectal ulcer.

 If you suffer from proctitis or a form of colitis that affects your rectum, then you really need the comprehensive protocols in my book, Listen To Your Gut.
 Because this kind of chronic infection is not just localized, it involves your whole system, and so you need a holistic proctitis treatment approach that includes the entire body.